mobify/stencil/README.md

 3. Run `git push origin gh-pages`
 3. Done!

+What did that do?
+Well a subtree split effectively takes a sub-directory (in our case `tests/`) and creates a new branch (`gh-pages`) for just that directory.
+Of course, instead of creating a new branch, we simply pulled over only the commits from master that apply to that directory and added it to the sub-tree branch.
+That's why when you check out the `gh-pages` branch, the root directory consists of all the files found in the `tests/` directory of `master`.

 **WARNING** do NOT directly commit to the `gh-pages` branch!
 This will break our ability to use the git-subtree tool.
+Only apply changes to `gh-pages` using the subtree tool.

 ## License